Updated January 22nd, 2023 by Travel the Greek Way

 It differs from the other barren Cycladic islands as it has a lot of water and consequently a much greener environment.
 There are 7 mineral water springs on Andros with the most famous in Greece being Sariza, which is bottled and sold in supermarkets.

 Generally speaking, there is a high level of a walking culture on Andros island and this is reflected in the well-signposted paths of the island.

-There is a well signed and maintained a network of over 170 km of waymarked and some of them cobblestoned paths.
+There is a well-signed network of over 170 km of waymarked and some of them are cobblestoned paths.
 100 km of them are signposted trails that connect the north with the south part of Andros and form the Andros Routes.

-Andros has a rich landscape, compiled by 4 main mountains, offering magnificent sea views and some challenging uphills, with Kouvaras to be the highest at 1000 m.
+Andros has a rich landscape, compiled of 4 main mountains, offering magnificent sea views and some challenging uphills, with Kouvaras being the highest at 1000 m.